MeganTM/SUMMEDup/README.md

 ### Option 3: Manually download
-If you have trouble with either of the above options, simply download the file in this GitHub repository and save them to a local folder on your computer (if you plan to use Jupyter) or a folder on Google Drive (if you plan to use Google Colab).
+If you have trouble with either of the above options, simply download the files in this GitHub repository and save them to a local folder on your computer (if you plan to use Jupyter) or a folder on Google Drive (if you plan to use Google Colab).
 The disadvantage is that you will not be able to update the repository using git commands.

 ## 2. Downloading the SUMup dataset